awehrman/peas/apps/queue/README.md

 ### Architecture Improvements

+- **DRY refactor of worker event handling and job processing** - Common event handler and job processing logic shared across workers for consistency and maintainability
+- **Consistent error handling and logging** - Parse errors for both instructions and ingredients are now logged using `ErrorHandler.logError`, matching the architecture
 - **Dependency injection** - ServiceContainer pattern for better testability
 - **Modular workers** - Each worker type organized in its own directory
 - **Comprehensive testing** - Full test coverage for all core functionality